To help you gain a better understanding of Canva, we’ve compiled a glossary of terms we commonly use:

 Canva Standard is used to describe the standard, free version of Canva.
 Powerful and easy to use, Canva is designed to help make creating beautiful graphics a walk in the park.

-Canva for Work is a subscription-based service that offers all the features of the standard platform plus a whole host of new tools and features designed to make design and collaboration in the workplace easy, quick, and consistent.
+Canva Pro is a subscription-based service that offers all the features of the standard platform plus a whole host of new tools and features designed to make design and collaboration in the workplace easy, quick, and consistent.

 Canva for Nonprofits

 At Canva, we are committed to helping charities and philanthropic groups bridge the gap between their mission and their audience.
-As a part of this, we offer a free subscription of Canva for Work to eligible nonprofit organizations with teams of up to 10 people.
+As a part of this, we offer a free subscription of Canva Pro to eligible nonprofit organizations with teams of up to 10 people.

 Canvas is the white space of the editor page where you create your design.
 Each time you open a design type, a blank white page appears before you can start designing.
 All design types can hold a maximum of 30 pages.